Global Sequential Testing for Multi-Stream Auditing: Problem Formulation

-{ {\bf Multi-stream sequential testing.}} A few works explore sequential testing in a multi-stream setting. \citet{kaufmann2021mixture} use a mixture-based approach to construct wealth processes for single streams and combine them using a product strategy.
-However, they assume parametric models for their data streams, modeling them as 1-dimensional exponential families, which is different from our general nonparametric setting.
-The work of \citet{cho2024peeking} is closely related to ours, alas employing a different notion of multi-stream data: At each time, they observe a single outcome $Z_t$ along with another random variable $A_t$, taking a value in $[k]$ that determines the membership of $Z_t$.
+\paragraph{Multi-stream sequential testing.} A few works explore sequential testing in a multi-stream setting. \citet{kaufmann2021mixture} use a mixture-based approach to construct wealth processes for single streams and combine them using a product strategy.
+However, they assume parametric models for their data streams, modeling them as 1-dimensional exponential families, whereas we consider a general nonparametric setting. \citet{cho2024peeking} consider a different multi-stream setting: At each time, they observe a single outcome $Z_t$ along with another random variable $A_t$, taking a value in $[k]$ that determines the membership of $Z_t$.
 That is, every observed point belongs to one of $k$ possible groups.
-In contrast, in our setting one observes $k$ outcomes at every time point, each one from a different stream.
-Additionally, \citep{cho2024peeking} does not provide expected stopping times for their tests, as we do here.
-Note that these previous works, as well as ours, differ from those addressing multi-stream changepoint detection, where the primary objective is to detect, as quickly as possible, when the distribution from which the data stream is arriving from abruptly changes \citep{csorgHo198820, xie2021sequential}.
+In contrast, we observe $k$ outcomes at every time point, each from a different stream.
+Additionally, unlike our work, they do not provide expected stopping times guarantees.
+Similar to our work, \citet{sandoval2026multi} consider testing the global null in a setting with multiple arms (streams).
+The critical difference is at each time $t$, their tests can only select a single arm to obtain a data point.

+\paragraph{Merging evidence.} \citet{vovk2021values, ramdas2024hypothesis, wang2025only} detail various methods for merging evidence from multiple streams to test the global null.
+They introduce merging functions that, at a high level, allow one to combine sequential tests to yield other valid, sequential tests.
+Among these different merging strategies, we focus on the average and product rules. \citet{vovk2021values} discuss when these merging functions dominate others, albeit only in the sense of providing a larger degree of evidence.
+While this provides some intuition about when one merging-based test may reject quicker than another, explicit bounds on the expected stopping times of merging-based sequential tests remain unknown.
+Establishing maximal expected stopping times for sequential tests is central to drawing conclusions about their power, and can indicate when one test is preferable to another.